Table of Contents

 The Microgrid diagram with virtual RCP consists of:

-- Several public grid input points, each with its DSO meter
+• Several public grid supply points, each with its DSO meter

 Operating Principle:

-The generated electricity is shared between the buildings.
-The DSO meters are virtually grouped to establish a single grid draw invoice.
+The electricity produced is shared between the buildings.
+The DSO meters are virtually grouped to establish a single grid import bill (billing).

-Private meters are read directly by the Climkit Gateway, while the DSO transmits its meter data to Climkit.
+Private meters are read directly by the Climkit Gateway, while the DSO transmits the data from its meters to Climkit.
 All information is centralized on the Climkit platform.

 Single Consumer Diagram